 3. Tappy Taps ICx10

 6. Merkins x15

-The PAX went through a fairly simple routine of two consecutive rounds of back (30 dead lifts, 20 bent over rows), two consecutive rounds of chest/triceps (30 chest press, 20 chest flies, 20 standing tricep press), two consecutive rounds of shoulders (15 overhead/military press, 12 lateral flies, 10 rear/reverse flies), and then one set of 30 alternating bicep curls.
+The PAX went through a fairly simple routine of two consecutive rounds of back (30 dead lifts, 20 bent over rows), two consecutive rounds of chest/triceps (30 chest press, 20 chest flies, 20 standing triceps press), two consecutive rounds of shoulders (15 overhead/military press, 12 lateral flies, 10 rear/reverse flies), and then one set of 30 alternating bicep curls.
 This was followed by 25 LBCs (IC) and an unknown number of Marge & Homers.
-The whole process was then repeated, except that reps were slightly decreased, and the LBCs/M&Hs were replaced by Freddie Mercuries.
+The whole process was then repeated, except that reps were slightly decreased slightly, and the LBCs/M&Hs were replaced by Freddie Mercuries.
 The PAX made it to a third round, but only got through dead lifts and bent over rows before Omaha was called.